algorandfoundation/ARCs/ARCs/arc-draft_alternative_0014.md

 ## Summary

-Summary here
+A standard approach to authenticate users via Algorand accounts.

 ## Abstract

-This solution introduces a novel SSO authentication mechanism based on blockchain identities.
-It relies on the public-secret key <PK, SK> encryption schema used by blockchain systems to represent users on-chain.
-This solution fosters the adoption of novel identity and session management systems for Web3 applications.
+This document introduces a standard SSO authentication mechanism based on Algorand accounts.
+It leverages the public-secret key <*PK, SK*> encryption schema used by Algorand to represent users on-chain.
+This approach fosters the adoption of novel identity and session management systems for Web3 applications.

 ## Definitions

-- Application
+- System
 - Session id
 - User
+- dApp
+- wallet
 - Verifier
 ...

 ## Motivation

-Traditional applications enforce SSO login by asking users to authenticate themselves using credentials, i.e. username and password.
-Users access applications via HTTP(s) which is a stateless protocol.
-However, sessions can be established between users and applications.
-This mechanisms take advantage of a `session id`, which is usually represented as a cookie or access token a.k.a.
-JSON Web Token (JWT).
+Traditional systems enforce SSO login leveraging on authentication of users with *credentials*, i.e. username and password.
+Once the identity of a user is verified, the system can establish an authenticated session.
+Sessions allows users to interact with a system without having to authenticate itsefl anytime.
+Sessions are represented with a `session-id` (typically a cookie or a JSON Web Token - JWT).

-In a blockchain context the concept of credentials is outdated.
-As a result, traditional authentication mechanisms are  impractical.
-In the Web3 users can be identified via their unique public addresses on-chain (accounts in Algorand.
-To interact with a dApp, a user just need to connect her wallet and sign transactions with the secret key associated to their respective public address on-chain.
-Using an authentication layer based on credentials on top of that mechanism might result in a redundant process.
+In a blockchain context, users are not identified with credentials.
+Therefore, traditional authentication mechanisms result impractical.
+In the Web3 users are identified through their unique blockchain public addresses (accounts for Algorand).
+To interact with a dApp, users must connect their wallet to the application.
+Using an authentication layer based on credentials on top of that mechanism might result a redundant and inefficient procedure.

 In Web3, dApps and traditional systems will be increasingly more interconnected.
-It is not difficult to imagine users consuming services both from a dApp and a traditional application simultaneously.
-In that case, a user should be authenticated once via traditional SSOs, and then via their blockchain wallet.
-A better approach should enforce a single SSO for both contexts.
+It is not difficult to imagine users consuming services both from a dApp and a traditional system simultaneously.
+In that case, a user should be authenticated first through traditional SSOs, and then connecting their blockchain wallet.
+A better approach should enforce a single SSO procedure.

-This ARC provides a solution to authenticate users only using their Algorand accounts, withour relying on credentials verification.
+This ARC provides the standard to authenticate users leversging on their Algorand accounts, and withour relying on credentials verification.

 ## Specification